cnnacat/image2ascii/README.md

 Wanted it to work on Windows and POSIX-compliant systems.
 Because I use Arch Linux btw sometimes.

-but POSIX isnt tested yet LOOOOOL
+but POSIX isnt tested yet LOOOOOL so...

 ### Quality ASCII output